caio-brendo/yii2-dynamicgridform/README.md

 > NOTE: Refer the [CHANGE LOG](https://github.com/caio-brendo/yii2-dynamicgridform/blob/master/CHANGE.md) for details on changes to various releases.

-Enhancements with release v1.4.0:
+Enhancements with release v1.5.0:

-- Remove dependecy of yii bootstrap widget
+- Get the Dynamicgridform js instance in the anywhere of the view
+- In event before insert the param valuesInserted does not bring the values of the update

 PREVIEW
 ------------